nazavadskiy/pfood/README.md

 # pfood
 Delivery service with UI Reafactor by me.
 This project will be updated regullary.
+Also rebase to Firebase by me!
+Actual build is here.

 Name in Appstore - Да, Хочу!